mandiant/capa/README.md

 This should not be a stack offset.

 The parameter is a number; if prefixed with `0x` then in hex format, otherwise, decimal format.
+It can be followed by an optional description.

 Examples: